 This free, self-paced, on-line class from Stanford University teaches scientists to become more effective writers, using practical examples and exercises.
 Topics include: principles of good writing, tricks for writing faster and with less anxiety, the format of a scientific manuscript, and issues in publication and peer review.
 Students from non-science disciplines can benefit from the training provided in the first four weeks (on general principles of effective writing).

-In the first four units, learners review principles of effective writing, look at examples of good and bad writing, and receive tips for making the writing process easier.
-These units can also benefit writers from outside the scientific fields.
-The second half of the course focuses on topics specifically relevant to scientific writers, including authorship, peer review, the format of an original manuscript, and communicating science for lay audiences.
+In the first four weeks, we will review principles of effective writing, examples of good and bad writing, and tips for making the writing process easier.
+In the second four weeks, we will examine issues specific to scientific writing, including: authorship, peer review, the format of an original manuscript, and communicating science for lay audiences.
 Students will watch video lectures, complete quizzes and editing exercises, write two short papers, and edit each others’ work.